Public Relations Specialist

 The specific pay depends on factors such as level of experience, education and training, geographic location, and specific industry.

-Employment of public relations specialists is projected to grow 6 percent from 2018 to 2028, about as fast as the average for all occupations.
+Employment of public relations specialists is projected to grow 7 percent from 2019 to 2029, faster than the average for all occupations.

 The need for organizations to maintain their public image will continue to drive employment growth.

 The use of social media also is expected to create opportunities for public relations specialists as they try to appeal to consumers and the general public in new ways.